prototypefund/iconet-Foundation-funkwhale/docs/installation/debian.rst

     ├── api         # api code of your instance
-    ├── data        # persistent data, such as music files ├── front       # frontend files for the web user interface └── virtualenv  # python dependencies for Funkwhale
+    ├── data        # persistent data, such as music files ├── front       # frontend files for the web user interface └── .venv       # python dependencies for Funkwhale

 Create the aforementioned directories: